BrunoGil-AS/React_Guide/core/styling.md

 }
 ```

-## Explanation of Examples

-The CSS Modules example demonstrates locally scoped CSS with composition.
-It shows how to create reusable, modular styles that won't conflict with other components, while maintaining the familiar CSS syntax.

-The Styled Components example shows how to create styled elements with dynamic props-based styling.
-It demonstrates the power of CSS-in-JS with template literals and component-based styling logic.

-The Tailwind example illustrates utility-first CSS, where styles are composed through class names.
+> The Tailwind example illustrates utility-first CSS, where styles are composed through class names.
 It shows how to build complex layouts and responsive designs without writing custom CSS.

 ## Common Pitfalls & Solutions